kubescape/kubescape/docs/roadmap.md

 The items in the Kubescape roadmap are split into 3 major groups based on the feature planning maturity:

 * [Planning](#planning-) - we have tickets open for these issues with a more or less clear vision of design.
 * [Backlog](#backlog-)   -  features that were discussed at a high level but are not ready for development.
-* [Wishlist](#wishlist-) -  features that we are dreaming of in 😀 and want to push them gradually forward.
+* [Wishlist](#wishlist-) -  features that we are dreaming of 😀 and want to push gradually forward.

 ## Planning 👷

 * ##### Storing scan results in cluster
-  We want Kubescape scan results (both cluster and image scan) to be stored in the cluster locally as `CRD`s.
+  We want Kubescape scan results (both cluster and image scan) to be stored in cluster locally as `CRD`s.
 This will enable easier integration with results by other projects as well as with scripting via `kubectl`.
 This will also make image scan based controls to avoid accessing external resources for image vulnerability scan results.

 * ##### Vulnerability prioritization based on workload file activity Implementing an eBPF agent (based on Falco or Tracee) which tracks file activity in workloads to prioritize container image vulnerabilities.

-* ##### Prioritization engine using MITRE Attack matrix based attack chains Create a security issue prioritization engine that scores resources based on control based attack chains.
+* ##### Prioritization engine using MITRE Attack matrix based attack chains Create a security issue prioritization engine that scores resources based on control-based attack chains.
 All Kubescape controls can be arranged into attack categories of the MITRE Attack matrix.
 The Attack matrix categories can be connected to each other based on a theoretical attack (ie. you can't have privilege escalation without initial access).
 Each of the Kubescape controls is to be categorized in these system and Kubescape will calculate a priority score based on the interconnections between failed controls.

 * ##### Integration with image registries
  We want to expand Kubescape to integrate with different image registries and read image vulnerability information from there.
 This will allow Kubescape to give contextual security information about vulnerabilities.
 Container registry integration.